-An eccentric and dogmatic inventor sells his house and takes his family to Central America to build an ice factory in the middle of the jungle.
+An eccentric and dogmatic inventor sells his house and takes his family to Central America to build a utopia in the middle of the jungle.
 Conflicts with his family, a local preacher and ...
 See full summary »

 Henry is a lawyer who survives a shooting only to find he cannot remember anything.
 If that weren't enough, Henry also has to recover his speech and mobility, in a life he no longer fits ...
 See full summary »

 68 of 85 people found this review helpful.